Practicing as a pharmacist

 What are the average marks for entry?

 As competitive averages vary by university, university graduates with 65% – 70% average are generally eligible to apply to Australian pharmacy programs.
-For those coming from high school, the minimum average is approximately 80%.
+For those coming from high school, the minimum average is approximately 70%, but varies by university.

 Meeting GPA requirements does not guarantee entry as these programs can be competitive.
 Please contact OzTREKK to learn more.